How to Become a Work from Home Travel Agent

 - Provides unbiased information on suppliers/excursions

-I had the pleasure of interviewing stay-at-home mom Sarah Bergman who decided to take on a career as a travel agent while working from home.
+I had the pleasure of interviewing stay-at-home mom Sarah Bergman who decided to take on a career as a travel agent as a way to make money from home.

 See how Sarah got started and how you can too!